This post may contain affiliate links. Please read my disclosure policy.

 Pair the potato soup with a garden salad and some crusty bread and you’ve got dinner covered.

-- 6 cups Yukon Gold (or similar brand) potatoes, peeled and chopped into small cubes (about 9 medium potatoes)
+- 6 cups Yukon Gold potatoes peeled and chopped into small cubes (about 9 medium potatoes)

 - 5 ounces baby spinach leaves